Sets of recurrence as bases for the positive integers: Introduction

 \subsection{Acknowledgements}

 The author wishes to thank Ben Green for introducing him to the problem and for much helpful advice and corrections to the manuscript.
-The author is also indebted to Bryna Kra for for comments on possible further directions.
+The author is also indebted to Bryna Kra for comments on possible further directions and to Jean-Marc Deshouillers for bringing relevant references to his attention.
+Finally, thanks go to Sean Eberhard, Frederick Manners, Przemys\l{}aw Mazur and Rudi Mrazovi\'c for many informal discussions.